 - [Symtuza] Darunavir 800 mg/cobicistat 150 mg/emtricitabine 200 mg/TAF 10 mg

 ||Selected Adverse Events

-- The only use of cobicistat is as a PK enhancer (boosting agent) of selected protease inhibitors (PIs) and selected integrase inhibitors.
+- The only use of cobicistat is as a pharmacokinetic (PK) enhancer (boosting agent) for certain protease inhibitors (PIs) and integrase inhibitors.
 Cobicistat is not interchangeable with ritonavir.
-See dosing information for elvitegravir and specific PIs that require cobicistat for boosting.

-Not Food and Drug Administration (FDA)-Approved for Use in Children Aged <18 Years:
+Not Food and Drug Administration (FDA)-Approved for Use in Children and Adolescents Aged <18 Years:

-Not FDA-Approved for Use in Children Aged <6 Years or Weighing <25 kg:
+FDA-Approved for Use in Children and Adolescents Weighing ≥25 kg:

-Not FDA-Approved for Use in Children Aged <12 years Weighing <35 kg:
+FDA-Approved for Use in Children and Adolescents Aged ≥12 and Weighing ≥35kg:

 - Cobicistat alone (as Tybost)

 - Some members of the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) regard the above agents as potentially appropriate for use in certain children aged <18 years and weighing ≥35 kg.
 An expert in pediatric HIV infection should be consulted before using these drugs in these patients.
 See the atazanavir and darunavir sections for additional information.